Andy1977D/Regalscan/README.md

 This demo script shall evaluate an idea of shopping assistance:
 A list of often bought articles shall be detected and highlighted in the supermarket shelf in order to assist the user finding the articles and speed up the shopping experience

+## License
+This demonstrator software is licensed by an **CC-BY-NC 4.0** license

+Author: Andreas Gotter

+The authors name and the link to this repo shall be used for citing

 ## Method
 The task is divided into 3 steps: